A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Day 2 Mandalay

-Arrive in Morning
+Arrive in the Morning

 Where to Stay?